 Top 10 Most Frequently Asked Questions About CFSA’s Self-Insurance Pool Program

-- What exactly is self-insurance?
+- What exactly is risk pooling?
 And how is it different from commercial insurance?

 - We keep hearing that a benefit of pool membership is fee stability.
 What does that mean?